 This camera is at the front of the church on a tripod and is used primarily to record the musicians.
 It has a large 4K sensor and you can pan/tilt/zoom electronically across this sensor (nothing physically moves) as long as you output at a lower resolution.
 Because it has been set up to output 720×1280 you effectively have 3x zoom capability.
 Unfortunately it doesn’t have a power switch so you can just unplug the ethernet cable to turn it off.

 We have a second camera for the soloist up in the chancel.

 Controlling our Cameras

-Furthermore, to simplify operation, the cameras can store preset positions to quickly and repeatedly move to the same locations (eg pulpit, musicians, etc.).
-Both the OBS and the Mac app can set and make use of the camera presets built into the cameras.
+To simplify operation, the cameras can store preset positions to quickly and repeatedly move to the same locations (eg pulpit, musicians, etc.).
+The Mac app can set the camera presets built into the cameras.
 (We typically set the camera presets before the service as, for example, musicians may be in a different location from week to week.)